I am a writer

 All that twisty thinking tied me in to the three cultures, though some part of me always seems to trail behind, never completely inhabiting any one place.

 Learning languages and devouring books has only intensified my love of words.
 For me, every word is multi-flavored.
 It carries notes of its parallels in other languages.
 It has roots, connotations, and history.
 It makes music: singing or tapping its feet.
 Every word resonates.

 I make things

-As a kid I made lots of things: puppet shows at school, board games with Play-Doh dice, Barbie clothes, oil paintings, and self-published books (if typing text on a manual typewriter, illustrating with markers, and stapling the pages together counts as self-publishing).
+As a kid I made lots of things: puppet shows, board games with homemade dice, a doll house, Barbie clothes, oil paintings, and self-published books.
+The books were printed with a manual typewriter, illustrated with markers and bound by staples.

-After college I tried to balance making things with making a living.
-I spent seven years dancing as much as I could: making dances, producing shows, performing.
-Then I got a Masters of Architecture and spent seven years designing buildings.
+After college came the challenge of making things while also making a living.
+I danced as much as I could: choreographing, producing shows, performing.
+Then I got a Masters of Architecture and started designing buildings.
 I kept dancing.
 I kept writing.

 Somewhere in there I was lucky enough to fall in love and get married.
 I highly recommend it.
 Love warms your life like nothing else.